 Click on the image to be re-directed to additional information!

-Fall 2022 Registration is scheduled to open June 4th , 2022.
-If you have any questions, please contact us at email@example.com
+Fall 2022 Registration is currently closed.
+Spring 2023 Registration will open in Mid-December.
+If you have any questions, please contact us at firstname.lastname@example.org

 KNOW WHAT TO DO WHEN THE LIGHTNING DETECTORS ARE ACTIVATED.

 The Cottonwood Park is equipped with a lightning detection system.
 The system is comprised of two alerts - an audible alert that sounds at the first detection of lightning in the area, and a visible strobe light to indicate lightning in the area.